top of page

 • Increased joint loading

+Activities such as walking, climbing stairs, and sitting can affect the knee differently based on joint health.
 Patients who consult a knee replacement surgeon in Mumbai often report increased pain during stair climbing.

 Why Stairs Put More Stress on the Knee